 I was recently diagnosed with a mild form of gestational diabetes, which was a complete surprise.
 I was easily able to maintain blood sugar balance within the target pregnancy ranges post meals.
-Still, my fasting blood sugar was out of the target range a few times and always tended towards the higher side within normal ranges.
+Still, my fasting blood sugar was a few times out of the target range and always tended towards the higher side within normal ranges.

 As I read further into gestational diabetes and listened to other pregnant moms online, I learned that many women struggled with their morning fasting blood sugar.
 For many women, during pregnancy, the morning fasting blood sugar can be the hardest to control.